enordquist/enordquist.github.io/_pages/about.md

 <div style="text-align: justify">
 <img align='right' width='350' style='padding-left: 10px' alt='Baltimore Inner Harbor at Nighttime' src='images/NighttimeBaltimore.jpg'>
 I am currently a postdoc in Alex MacKerell's <a href="https://mackerell.umaryland.edu">lab</a> at the University of Maryland, Baltimore.
 Pictured is the beautiful Inner Harbor on a clear December evening in Baltimore.
-My research is on computer-aided drug design (CADD), especially in the context of cancer biology.
+My current research focus is on computer-aided drug design (CADD), especially in the context of cancer biology.
 I am working with methods for designing covalent inhibitors and PROTACs/Molecular Glues, and applying those methods to drug targets in cancers alongside experimental collaborators.
 I am also studying modulators of the BK channel, and collaborating on novel inhibitors of topoisomerases.
 </div>

 Long-term goal: Professor
 ---
 <div style="text-align: justify">
 I am working towards becoming a professor particularly at a Primarily-Undergraduate Institution.
-I'm excited to teach introductory classes, physical chemistry, biophysics, etc as well as lead a research lab that introduces new students to the exciting world of computational biophysics.
+I'm excited to teach introductory classes, physical chemistry, biophysics, etc, and train undergraduates in the exciting world of computational biophysics.
+My research interests center on determining how molecular processes are changed in confined environments using molecular dynamics simulations.
 I currently have experience mentoring research projects while <a href="teaching/mentoring">mentoring undergraduates</a> and <a href="posts/2022/12/1stclass">guiding first-years through mini-projects</a>.
 </div>